US appeals court lets Texas resume ban on most abortions | Law-Order

 - United States

-A federal appeals court Friday night quickly allowed Texas to resume banning most abortions, just one day after clinics began racing to serve patients again for the first time since early September.
+A federal appeals court has allowed Texas to resume banning most abortions, just one day after clinics began racing to serve patients again for the first time since early September.

-A one-page order by the 5th US Circuit Court of Appeals reinstated the nation's strictest abortion law, which bans abortions once cardiac activity is detected, usually around six weeks.
+A one-page order by the 5th US Circuit Court of Appeals issued late Friday reinstated the nation's strictest abortion law, which bans abortions once cardiac activity is detected, usually around six weeks.
 It makes no exceptions in cases of rape or incest.

 But barely 48 hours passed before the appeals court accepted Texas' request to set aside Pitman's ruling — at least for now — pending further arguments.
 It gave the Biden administration, which had brought the lawsuit, until Tuesday to respond.